 Iona Pilgrimage: July 7-14, 2018

 Are you feeling called to trace ancient steps to discover, and remember, your wild and precious life?
 Do you desire a deeper connection with the divine through our wild and wondrous world?
+Perhaps you desire a way to mark a transition in your life, a threshold, with meaning and memory.

 Make a transformative journey to the wild edges of sea and sky, where the powerful presence of female companionship, revelatory elements, and ancient, spirited stories will awaken in you deep memories and divine inspiration to live forward renewed and reconnected to the primeval sacred text of creation.
 Our world and earth community needs people more than ever who understand our interconnection, that our soul-life is coupled with the health of the soil and salmon, seasons and sea.
 This pilgrimage provides an immersive rites of passage experience that will invite this deep wisdom.

 This journey is for the seeker, the questioner, the yearner.
 It is for those with faith and those with doubts.
 It is for those who are ready to respond and return to, and be in relationship with, the wild and sacred source of life.
-While rooted in the Celtic Christian tradition, this pilgrimage is ecumenical by nature and accessible to all who are curious about the Creator; all are welcome to seek the sacred together in our shared home of creation.
+While rooted in the Celtic Christian tradition, this pilgrimage is ecumenical by nature and accessible to all who are curious about the Creator; all are welcome to seek the sacred together in our shared cathedral of creation.

 Pilgrimage cost includes: communal lodging at a gold-rated Green Tourism facility, plentiful vegetarian meals, unique and historical island tours and hikes, daily beach-front yoga offerings, and transformational group sessions held in the power of the female circle.
+Daily rhythms are created with care and from experience, and include the Iona Abbey's morning and evening prayer times.

 - Dates: July 7-14, 2018